 Address: Japan, 〒531-6023 大阪府大阪市北区大淀中1−1

-Website: Umeda Sky Building (in Japanese)
+Website: Umeda Sky Building

 The area surrounding Osaka Castle is a beautiful spot to stay in Osaka as it is less crowded and absolutely beautiful during cherry blossom season (in the spring).
 The surrounding waterways (which used to be moats around the castle) are lovely, adding an air of going back a few centuries in history.
 Toyotomi Hideyoshi, a well known warlord, brought the city under his control in the 16th century and built Osaka Castle.
 It has since been burned down and reconstructed in the 17th century and again in the 20th century.
 Inside the castle there are displays of weapons, armors, and folklife.
 The 8th floor has a viewing area for visitors.
 The area itself is rich with interesting history.
 There is even a water bus service originating in this Osaka Castle area, that can take people for a cruise down the river.